 The shadows in Monet’s landscapes are bright blue, because the light of the sky in nature is blue, blue light is cancelled by the yellowness of sunlight.
-In shadows the yellow sunlight is blocked and the blue reflection are seeing.
+In shadows the yellow sunlight is blocked and the blue reflection are seen.
 We notice blue in shadows on snow; Monet noticed blue reflections in all shadows and against chromatic surfaces as well.